geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 ### 7. Add docker and docker-compose to run app locally

 Now let's add docker and docker-compose to run the app locally without PHP or artisan serve.
 We will need the container to run Laravel on Google Cloud Run too.
 This part is inspired by [Laravel on Google Cloud Run](https://nsirap.com/posts/010-laravel-on-google-cloud-run/) post by Nicolas.
+If you want to learn more about [Docker](https://www.docker.com/) and Laravel please refer to this [post](https://geshan.com.np/blog/2015/10/getting-started-with-laravel-mariadb-mysql-docker/).

 Run the following commands first to get your master up to date as we added the `workflow` file from Github interface: